Consultation

 The Different Valuation Methods

-Selecting the Appropriate Method
+Choosing the Appropriate Method

 Factors Influencing the Choice of Method

-Structure and Content of an Expert Opinion according to IHK
+Structure and Content of an Expert Opinion According to IHK

 Systematic Structure for Clarity and Comprehensibility